ArchiveTeam/WebArchiver/README.md

 ```
 if no `[SETTINGS]` are given the script will ask for the change in settings.
 New settings are checked before being passed to the server.
 Be aware, the effects of a new setting cannot be undone.

-### Staging server
+### Stager server

-The staging server distributes new jobs and URLs and received WARCs from crawlers.
+The stager server distributes new jobs and URLs and received WARCs from crawlers.

-Each staging server can get a new job.
+Each stager server can get a new job.
 The job can be issued to it by creating a file in directory `new-jobs`.
-If the file has extension `.ready` it is picked up by the staging server and started.
+If the file has extension `.ready` it is picked up by the stager server and started.

 ### Crawling server

-The crawling server received URLs from the staging server it is connected to, crawls these URLs and send back the WARC and new found URLs.
+The crawling server received URLs from the stager server it is connected to, crawls these URLs and send back the WARC and new found URLs.

 ## The protocol